OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/inter_module_compatibility.rst

 ^^^^^^^^^^

 Also, your namespace (with the namespace of your module) should be used inside all of your classes.
-An example from the PayPal module:
+An example from the Module Template module:

 .. code:: php

-    namespace OxidEsales\PayPalModule\Controller;
+    namespace OxidEsales\ModuleTemplate\Controller;

-    class OrderController extends OrderController_parent
+    class GreetingController extends FrontendController
     {
         // ...